Learn about our team!

 Clinical Therapist, MS, LPCC

 Kim received her Master’s Degree in Clinical Counseling from the University of Mary.
 Prior to furthering her education, she received a degree in psychology with a minor in medical sciences from Minnesota State University of Moorhead.
 Kim has worked with adults and families for over 6 years.
-She is trained in Crisis Intervention Team, Trauma Informed Care, ASIST, Motivational Interviewing, Illness Management and Recovery, Multisystemic Therapy as well as Integrated Dual Diagnosis Training.
+She is trained in Parent-Child Interactive Therapy, Crisis Intervention Team, Trauma Informed Care, ASIST, Motivational Interviewing, Illness Management and Recovery, Multisystemic Therapy, Acceptance and Commitment Therapy, Trauma and Attachment for children and adolescence, EMDR, and Integrated Dual Diagnosis Training.

 Kim provides individual, marital, and family counseling to people of all faith denominations.